RockLib/RockLib.Diagnostics/README.md

     .CreateDiagnosticsSettings() // Extension method from RockLib.Diagnostics.ConfigurationExtensions
 ```

-The `appsettings.json` file for an app with its Tracing automatically configured looks like this:
+The `appsettings.json` file for an app with its Tracing automatically configured looks like this (note that this configuration and the programmatic example above produce the same settings):

 ```json
 {